PhiVault/PhiVault--RAINBOW/readme.txt

 Thank You.
 Be Updated On Our Page.
-(Linux Version Launch Soon)
+(Linux Version Will be Launch Soon)

 Duck..